 Identify rock formations in Nebraska where fossil elephants have been found.
 Discover clues to past environments and geologic history in these rocks.
-Identify adaptations that allowed elephants to survive in different habitats.
+Identify adaptations and changes through time that allowed elephants to survive in different habitats.
 Explore the time periods when ancient elephants lived.